 As fashion and fragrance influencers, we are used to living tomorrow’s trends; this progressive mindset extends to all that we do.
-It inspires us in driving the future of our industry by helping to shape the next generation of fragrance pioneers.
+It inspires us in driving the future of our industry, helping to shape the next generation of fragrance pioneers.

 THE LONDON COLLEGE OF FASHION

 Our partnership with one of the world’s leading fashion institutes, the London College of Fashion, is central to how we work.
-We collaborate with LCF to share the experience and wisdom of our fragrance innovators with the College’s future talent, and in return are able to infuse their new and often unique ideas into our creative processes for the benefit of our clients, the world over.
+We collaborate with LCF to share the experience and wisdom of our fragrance innovators with the College’s future talent, and in return are able to infuse our creative processes with their new and often unique ideas, for the benefit of our clients the world over.
 We also founded LCF’s first BSc in Cosmetic Science.

 As well as offering mentoring, idea validation and product testing opportunities, we also sponsor an annual photography competition for LCF students, exploring the links between the worlds of fashion and fragrance.
 The competition provides the artists the opportunity to interpret a real brief from a real client, and to showcase their work.